h5py/h5py/docs/swmr.rst

              experimenting and testing.
 Please do not consider this a production quality feature until the HDF5 library is released as 1.10.

+..
+Warning:: FILES PRODUCED BY THE HDF5 1.9.X DEVELOPMENT SNAPSHOTS MAY NOT BE
+             READABLE BY OTHER VERSIONS OF HDF5, INCLUDING THE EXISTING 1.8 SERIES AND ALSO 1.10 WHEN IT IS RELEASED.

 What is SWMR?
 -------------